The TikTok Trends That Could Be Hurting Your Pet: What Every Pet Parent Needs to Know · Kinship

 Orla Pentelow

-Orla Pentelow is a freelance journalist and copywriter based in London.
-When not at her desk she’s out and about with her rescue dog, Luna, who works primarily as chief distractor.
+Orla Pentelow is Kinship UK’s Senior Editor.
+She has previously written for British Vogue, Bustle, Yahoo and The Telegraph.
+When not at her desk liking dog videos she’s out and about with her rescue pup, Luna, who works primarily as chief distractor.

 Related articles